 I Know You Know I Know: The series is full of those.
 One strategist would lay out a plan, and in the end would say, "Of course, if the enemy strategist is any good, he would know that I will be planning this, so...".

-Chapter 177 plays this straight.
+Chapter 177 plays this up to at leastfifteenlayers deep.
 Zhang Fei and Chen Gong were scheming against each other; the former was trying to lure Lu Bu to Xiapi to kill him while the latter wish to drive out Zhang Fei to take Xiapi.
 Both of them outlines their plans, and the narrative switch back and forth between them anticipating each other.

 According to Pang Tong, the ultimate strategy is to "Let your opponent know your next step.
 Even more brilliant is to let your opponent know your next two steps."
 (And then, the next three...)